Daryl Johnston: NFL career statistics

-Receiving Stats

 Legacy

-Johnston was considered one of the best fullbacks of his day, while blocking for Emmitt Smith, as Smith went on to become the all-time NFL rushing leader.
+Johnston was considered one of the greatest fullbacks of his day, while blocking for Emmitt Smith, as Smith went on to become the all-time NFL rushing leader.
 However, Johnston was not the lead blocker for Smith's entire career.
 A neck injury prematurely ended Johnston's career.
 Johnston was present the day Smith broke the rushing record; he was in the broadcasting booth, but came down onto the field to hug Smith and congratulate him afterward.
 As Smith made his victory lap of Texas Stadium after the record-setting carry, Johnston hung back in the shadows.
-When Smith saw Johnston, the two joined together in an emotional embrace, with Smith telling Johnston, "I couldn't have done it without you".
+When Smith saw Johnston, the two joined in an emotional embrace, with Smith telling Johnston, "I couldn't have done it without you."
 Johnston replied, "It was my pleasure.
-I couldn't imagine doing it for anybody else".
+I couldn't imagine doing it for anybody else."

 In 2010, Johnston was in the audience for Emmitt Smith's induction into the Pro Football Hall of Fame.
 During his acceptance speech, a visibly emotional Smith spoke directly to Johnston, calling out the fact that, as a fullback, he had sacrificed himself for so many years to block for Smith.
 "Without you", Smith said, "I know that today would not have been possible."

 Broadcasting career

 In 2003, Johnston joined the program Players Inc Radio when it moved to Fox Sports Radio.
-The program was sponsored by NFL Players Inc. Since 2013, Johnston has worked as a color commentator alongside Kenny Albert and formerly Dick Stockton.
-Previously, Johnston was on the second broadcast team with Stockton from 2001–06 and Albert from 2007-13.
-He also worked with Tony "Goose" Siragusa, until Siragusa's firing from the network following the 2015 season.
+The program was sponsored by NFL Players Inc.

+Since 2001, Johnston has worked as a color commentator for NFL games on Fox Sports.

+Beginning in 2013, he worked alongside Kenny Albert and formerly Dick Stockton.
+Previously, Johnston was on the second broadcast team with Stockton from 2001 to 2006 and Albert from 2007 to 2013.
+He also worked with Tony "Goose" Siragusa, until Siragusa's firing from Fox following the 2015 season.
+In 2017, he continued his esteemed broadcasting career with the NFL on Fox, teamed with Chris Myers and Laura Okmin.
+In 2020, he became paired with Kevin Burkhardt and Pam Oliver.
+He was paired with Joe Davis and Pam Oliver as the number 2 crew with Fox, but, for 2024, with Tom Brady’s arrival at Fox, he was demoted to the #5 team alongside Kevin Kugler.

 In 2000, Johnston got his start calling NFL games by working the regular season and doing the High Definition broadcast of Super Bowl XXXV with Kevin Harlan for CBS Sports.
 He was an analyst for the NFL Network's "Total Access" until 2012.

-Johnston also began calling the collegiate Cotton Bowl Classic game for Fox in 2009, first with Pat Summerall, and then eventually Kenny Albert.
+Johnston also called the collegiate Cotton Bowl Classic game for Fox, first with Pat Summerall, and then eventually Kenny Albert.

 He also was a guest star of the PBS television series Wishbone in its episode "Moonbone".
-He appears as a regular guest on First Things First on FS1 (2017/2018) with Cris Carter, Nick Wright and Jenna Wolfe.
-In 2017, he continued his esteemed broadcasting career with NFL on FOX, teamed with Chris Myers and Laura Okmin.
-In 2020, he became paired with Kevin Burkhardt and Pam Oliver.
-He is currently paired with Joe Davis and Pam Oliver as the number 2 crew with FOX.
+He appears as a regular guest on First Things First on FS1 (2017/2018) with Cris Carter, Nick Wright, and Jenna Wolfe.